-Decorating evergreen trees, exchanging gifts, and adorning your home in winter vibes did not originate with Christmas, but rather ancient traditions celebrating the winter solstice.
+Decorating evergreen trees, exchanging gifts, and adorning your home in winter did not originate with Christmas, but rather ancient traditions celebrating the winter solstice.
 Last year I wrote an 800-word essay on “Why My Muslim Family Celebrates Christmas”.
 That essay shares my research on why some Christmas traditions existed before Christianity.
 The facts are the same, but this year I made it a quick read.
-Here are the top 3 Christmas traditions that originated before Christianity:
+Here are the top three Christmas traditions that originated before Christianity.

 December 25th Celebrates Winter Solstice

 Before Judaism, Christianity, and Islam, December 25th marked the celebration of the winter solstice on the Julian Calendar.
 A celestial event where the sun seems to stop declining in the sky for three days.
 Then it begins to rise on the 25th of December, the sun’s rebirth.
-The beginning of winter is a significant time for humankind, our survival depends on a community, trust, charity, and winter solstice cheer.
+The winter solstice celebrations in 274 A.D. fell on Dec.
+25. The beginning of winter is a significant time for humankind, our survival depends on a community, trust, charity, and winter solstice cheer.

 Decorating Evergreen Trees Is #WinterSolsticeVibes